Azaadi: Casting

 Danish Taimoor was originally cast opposite lead female Sonya Hussain, as the lead male character of the film.
 But due to the fallout with the makers of the film he was later replaced by Moammar.
 Pakistani television actress Sonya Hussain, plays the lead female role of a Pakistani-origin British journalist.
-Vetern Pakistani actor Nadeem Baig will essay the father figure role in the film who devotes his life to the Kashmir struggle and passes on his vision of struggle to the youth.
+Veteran Pakistani actor Nadeem Baig will essay the father figure role in the film who devotes his life to the Kashmir struggle and passes on his vision of struggle to the youth.

 Development

 In an interview with DAWN Images, director Imran highlighted that a film of such a big canvas has never been attempted before in Pakistan, and that the film had elements of patriotism, action scenes and a very powerful love story.
 The cinematography has been done by Ben Jasper.

 Filming

-The film has been shot in Pakistan-Administered Kashmir and Northern areas of Pakistan.
+The film has been shot in Azad Kashmir and Northern Areas of Pakistan.

 Music

-The music of the film has been done by Sahir Ali Bagga, Jabar Abbas, Shafqat Amanat Ali Khan and Afshan Abbas.
+The music of the film has been done by Sahir Ali Bagga, Jabar Abbas, Shafqat Amanat Ali Khan and Afshan Fawad.
 Singers Rahat Fateh Ali Khan and Qurat-ul-Ain Balouch have also lent their voices for the soundtrack.
 Natasha Khan from Coke Studio was the audio engineer of the movie.